Calling All POCUS Users!

 POCUS25 was initially developed by the Point-of-Care Ultrasound Certification Academy’s internal team of clinicians, in consultation with approximately 20 subject matter experts in the field of diagnostic ultrasound, along with thorough reviews of published research, manuscripts, society guidelines and recommendations for point-of-care ultrasound.

 The intent is to have input from POCUS users around the world to define the POCUS25 list and to update it periodically.
 We seek to do so by surveying a global spectrum of POCUS users, which include physicians, nurse practitioners, sonographers, and other healthcare professionals actively using point-of-care-ultrasound.
-Your survey responses will be used to produce an updated POCUS25 list that we hope to publish before the end of 2019.
+Your survey responses will be used to produce an updated POCUS25 list that we hope to publish this year.

-We fully understand to create standards for point-of-care ultrasound, the involvement of its users and dedicated advocates is a must.
+We fully understand to create core practice domains for point-of-care ultrasound, the involvement of its users and dedicated advocates is a must.
 We need your voice to be included to get this right.
 Here are all the ways to ensure you are heard:

 - complete the POCUS25 survey